 Yes, Sir Philip was very charismatic.
-Edmund Spenser was among his literary circle and to this day we get many enquiries about Sir Philip and his work.
+Edmund Spenser was among his literary circle and to this day we get many inquiries about Sir Philip and his work.
 Interestingly, most of the literary experts on Sidney come from Canada and America.
 My son, also called Philip – it’s a family tradition - has a doctorate in modern English from Trinity Hall, Cambridge, and he writes for a living.
 He followed a theme of Sir Philip’s, about shooting an arrow into the air, in a sonnet he wrote to my late father, the 1st Viscount De L’Isle, commemorating the centenary of his birth in 2009.
 My father was one of only two people ever to have held the highest orders of gallantry and chivalry, the Victoria Cross and Knight of the Garter.

 So Sidney genes of chivalry and poetry have thrived into modern times!
 What else can you reveal about Sir Philip, the person behind the reputation?

 He had a bad temper, I’m afraid to say!
 He was one of Queen Elizabeth I’s favourite people but he got into trouble at times.
 We have a picture showing the Queen at Penshurst Place dancing La Volta [a saucy Elizabethan dance] with Sir Philip’s uncle, [her sweetheart] Robert Dudley, throwing her into the air.
 The Duke D’Alencon, who was betrothed to the Queen, is in the foreground, but he has his arm around another bird – and Sir Philip is cheekily pointing out this indiscretion to his uncle.